DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Inner RSS for VXLAN frames is not supported yet.
 - Port statistics through software counters only.
 - Hardware checksum RX offloads for VXLAN inner header are not supported yet.
-- Secondary process RX is not supported.
+- Forked secondary process not supported.
 - Flow pattern without any specific vlan will match for vlan packets as well:

   When VLAN spec is not specified in the pattern, the matching rule will be created with VLAN as a wild card.